Medi-Cal

 Effective July 1, 2026, adults 19+ with Unsatisfactory Immigration Statuses will lose dental coverage.
 For more details, please visit: Medi-Cal Changes 2026-2028

-Call our automated system at 1-877-652-0734 for case information or to speak to a Customer Service Representative.
+You can call our automated system at 1-877-652-0734, Monday through Friday between 8:00 a.m. and 5:00 p.m., to get case information or to speak with a Customer Service Representative.

 Effective July 1, 2027, certain immigration statuses may be subject to a monthly premium to continue to receive full scope Medi-Cal coverage.
 Please visit Medi-Cal Changes 2026-2028 for more details